 - All staff have a role to play in challenging inappropriate behaviours between children.
 Staff recognise that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved.
-For example, for gender based abuse, girls are more likely to be victims and boys more likely to be perpetrators. - GCPS recognises that even if there are no reported cases of child-on-child abuse, such abuse is still likely to be taking place and it may be the case that it is just not being reported.
-As such, it is important that staff speak to the DSL (or deputy) about any concerns regarding child-on-child abuse. - In order to minimise the risk of child-on-child abuse, GCPS will: - Implement and maintain a robust behaviour and anti-bullying policy - o Deliver a thorough and challenging PSHE curriculum to all children or all ages - Provide regular training modules for all staff to further develop understanding and awareness of the indicators of peer-on-peer abuse and strategies for prevention - Ensure all children have access to engaging and purposeful play spaces and activities - Challenge any behaviour that does not meet our expectations in the first instance, including involvement of parents - GCPS want children to feel able to confidently report abuse and know their concerns will be treated seriously.
-All allegations of child-on-child abuse will be reported to the DSL and will be recorded, investigated, and dealt with in line with associated school policies, including child protection, antibullying, and behaviour.
-Learners who experience abuse will be offered appropriate support, regardless of where the abuse takes place. - Concerns about learners' behaviour, including child-on-child abuse taking place offsite will be responded to as part of a partnership approach with learners' and parents/carers.
-Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example antibullying, acceptable use, behaviour and child protection policies. - Alleged victims, alleged perpetrators and any other child affected by child-on-child abuse will be supported by: - o recognition of the seriousness of any reports received - o careful listening - o the avoidance of victim blaming, - o provision of appropriate pastoral support, - o contact and work with parents/carers, - o a review of educational approaches to ensure effectiveness is maintained, - instigation of relevant procedures set out in the child protection and behaviour and anti-bullying policies. - o where necessary and appropriate, informing the police and/or ICS
+For example, for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators. - Greenfields Community Primary School recognises that even if there are no reported cases of child-onchild abuse, such abuse is still likely to be taking place and it may be the case that it is just not being reported.
+As such, it is important that staff speak to the DSL (or deputy) about any concerns regarding child-on-child abuse. - In order to minimise the risk of child-on-child abuse, Greenfields Community Primary School will: Implement and maintain a robust behaviour and anti-bullying policy - o Deliver a thorough and challenging PSHE curriculum to all children or all ages - Provide regular training modules for all staff to further develop understanding and awareness of the indicators of peer-on-peer abuse and strategies for prevention - o Ensure all children have access to engaging and purposeful play spaces and activities - Challenge any behaviour that does not meet our expectations in the first instance, including involvement of parents - Greenfields Community Primary School want children to feel able to confidently report abuse and know their concerns will be treated seriously.
+All allegations of child-on-child abuse will be reported to the DSL and will be recorded, investigated, and dealt with in line with associated school policies, including child protection, anti-bullying, and behaviour.
+Children who experience abuse will be offered appropriate support, regardless of where the abuse takes place. - Concerns about children' behaviour, including child-on-child abuse taking place offsite will be responded to as part of a partnership approach with children' and parents/carers.
+Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example anti-bullying, acceptable use, behaviour and child protection policies. - Alleged victims, alleged perpetrators and any other child affected by child-on-child abuse will be supported by: - o recognition of the seriousness of any reports received - o careful listening - o the avoidance of victim blaming, - o provision of appropriate pastoral support, - contact and work with parents/carers, - a review of educational approaches to ensure effectiveness is maintained. - instigation of relevant procedures set out in the child protection and behaviour and anti-bullying policies. - where necessary and appropriate, informing the police and/or ICS